WangYihang/GitHacker/README.md

 THE DRINKWARE LICENSE

 <wangyihanger@gmail.com> wrote this file.
 As long as
-you retain this notice you can do whatever you want with this stuff.
+you retain this :x:tice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me the following drink(s) in return.